Gerald Zamponi

 Biography

-Dr. Gerald Zamponi is Senior Associate Dean for Research and Full Professor in the Cumming School of Medicine at the University of Calgary where he commenced his faculty position in 1997.
-He previously served as the Head of the Department of Physiology and Pharmacology.
+Dr. Gerald Zamponi is a Full Professor in the Cumming School of Medicine at the University of Calgary where he commenced his faculty position in 1997.
+He previously served as the Head of the Department of Physiology and Pharmacology (2008-2012) and Senior Associate Dean for Research (2012-2024) .
 He received his undergraduate training in Engineering Physics from the Johannes Kepler University in Austria, followed by a PhD in Neuroscience at the University of Calgary and postdoctoral work at the University of British Columbia in Canada.
 Dr. Zamponi’s research addresses how ion channels and receptors contribute to neurological disorders such as chronic pain, with the goal of developing strategies to regulate ion channel function for therapeutic intervention.
 His work also deciphers the functional connectomics of brain circuits that process pain signals.
 The translational impact of his work is evident from his co-founding of NeuroMed Pharmaceuticals and Zymedyne Therapeutics, and inventorship on 12 issued US patents pertaining to new pain therapeutics.
-He has published over 325 articles, has given over 270 invited lectures across the globe and has attracted in excess of $25 Million in research support to his lab.
+He has published over 390 articles, has given over 300 invited lectures across the globe.
 Dr. Zamponi is the recipient of numerous prestigious awards.
-In addition to having been an Alberta Innovates-Health Solutions Scientist and Canadian Institutes of Health Research Investigator, he is currently a Canada Research Chair in Molecular Neurobiology.
+In addition to having been an Alberta Innovates-Health Solutions Scientist and Canadian Institutes of Health Research Investigator, he held three terms as a Tier 1 Canada Research Chair in Molecular Neurobiology.
 He is an elected Fellow of both the Royal Society of Canada, and the Canadian Academy of Health Sciences, which represents top honors for those in the basic and medical science, respectively.

 Research